 - The land can recover from previous (intensive) agricultural activities, allowing the re-establishment of plants and animals.

-- Studies from other solar parks have shown a large increase in biodiversity.
+- Studies from other solar farms have shown a large increase in biodiversity.

-- The construction period of a solar park is only 6 months and the nuisance from generated traffic is limited.
+- The construction period of a solar farm is only 6 months and the nuisance from generated traffic is limited.

 - All parts are 100% environmentally compatible, completely removable and recyclable after the operating period.

-In the image and video below, you can get a real idea of what standing in a solar park looks like.
+In the image and video below, you can get a real idea of what standing in a solar farm looks like.